verifiablesoftware/vsw/docs/vsw-DID-specification.md

 ![Semantic Versioning Relationship](assets/Semantic-versioning.png).

+### Sub-Versioning and LATEST
+Semantic Versioning uses X.Y.Z format, where X is a Major release, Y is a Minor release and Z is a Patch release.
+Developers may choose to allocate a **vsw:did** for each Minor release and Major release as shown in the above example (or a different variation).
+A need arises when a user likes to download a specific patch release, e.g. 1.0.1, which does not have its own DID.
+In such cases, the patch versions must be listed in the parent DID Document with a series of cryptographic hashlinks (see next section) which can be dereferenced using DID URL.
+This scheme implies that the DID Document will be updated every time that a new patch is produced.
+This design also supports other naming of versions, e.g.
+LATEST can also be expressed with DID URL path.

 ## Cryptographic Hashlink
 In traditional software distribution systems, the software image and its SHA integrity check are often separate.
 It therefore leaves a gap where the hosting system could make changes without the users noticing.
 A cryptographic hashlink